lkpetrich/Semisimple-Lie-Algebras/README.md

 - Young Diagrams for SU(n) Multiplets.nb
 - YoungDiagrams.py

-C++ version in directory CPP
+## C++ version in directory CPP

 It uses the GNU Multiple Precision library for the total-degeneracy size, since some total degeneracies can be surprisingly large, surpsising since they are for small highest-weight values.
-For E8, all zero but one has degeneracies ranging from 248 to 6,899,079,264.
+For E8, all zero but one gives degeneracies ranging from 248 to 6,899,079,264.

 In "Makefile", set variable GMPDIR to wherever the GNU Multiple Precision library resides on your system Build with "make"

-The files:
+### Files
 - Fraction.h - Template class and functions for fractions.
 Use an integer class in it or some other class where Euclid's algorithm is meaningful, like an integer-coefficient polynomial ring.
 - Test_Fraction.cpp - for testing it
 - LinearAlgebra.h -- Template classes for matrix and vector set, template functions for vector and matrix operations: elementary ones, matrix inversion.